andrelosse/MinkVPN/README.md

 --> Added three server options to connect to;
 --> Fixed ListView and it's data binding in ProtectionView and ProtectionViewModel;
 --> General improvements in the code;

+09/18/2022 update:

+--> Resize the window is now possible (The content is not yet responsive);
+--> The exception thrown when the user tries to connect to a server without choosing one from the list now does not break the application;